lunatech-labs/lunatech-akka-streams-with-scala/README.md

 ## System prerequisites

-Your system should have `sbt` installed and a JDK, preferably Java 11 or higher Even though the studentified artefact can be used on different sysems (Mac, *nix, Windows 10), the studentification process is not supported on Windows (unless you run the process under WSL 2).
+Your system should have `sbt` installed and a JDK, preferably Java 11 or higher.

+Even though the studentified artefact can be used on different sysems (Mac, *nix, Windows 10), the studentification process is not supported on Windows (unless you run the process under WSL 2).